Coherently enhanced radiation friction in laser-plasma collisions

-Let us compare the solutions for $p_\parallel$ with and without RF, see Fig.~\ref{fig_ll}(a).
-In both cases, the particle is first slowed down, then reaccelerated by the ponderomotive force.
-In the absence of RF the net change in longitudinal momentum is zero in accordance with the Lawson-Woodward theorem \cite{woodward_jiee1946,lawson_ieee1979}.
-However, RF provides a net deceleration resulting in non-vanishing $\Delta p_\parallel\equiv p_\parallel(-\infty)-p_\parallel(\infty)$, which can be calculated using Eq.~(\ref{pmphi}).
+{\it Momentum transfer} -- As an ultrarelativistic particle collides head-on with an ultraintense laser pulse, it initially slows down, but then reaccelerates by the ponderomotive force.
+In the absence of RF the net change in longitudinal momentum $p_\parallel(t)$ (the component parallel to the laser pulse propagation) over the collision is zero in accordance with the Lawson-Woodward theorem \cite{woodward_jiee1946,lawson_ieee1979}.
+However, RF results in a net deceleration indicated by non-vanishing $\Delta p_\parallel\equiv p_\parallel(-\infty)-p_\parallel(\infty)$, which can be calculated as \cite{koga_pop2005,dipiazza_lmp2008,pre_arxiv}